menuclose

 Mobile trading apps

-The CMC Invest mobile app is still very basic.
-There are links to articles and to the CMC Invest community, but these take you outside the app and to the web browser.
+The CMC Invest mobile app is very basic on the whole.
+There are links to articles, but these take you outside the app and to the web browser.

 The app offers live pricing, which is a great feature not always offered by traditional platforms including Fidelity and Barclays.

 You can create a watch list through the app, but it’s not particularly easy.
 You have to search for a stock to add, and then tap on the top right of the screen to favourite it, rather than pulling stocks through the watch list.
-It would also be great if the app could make it easier to filter stocks by country, as well as sector.
+In addition to filtering by sector, it would be great if the app could make it easier to filter stocks by country.

-The CMC Invest website currently exists to explain more about its product, and to give general information about investing, how to open an account and the fees it charges.
-The app is where all the action happens – you cannot trade through the website.
-A web platform is in the works, however, according to CMC Invest.
+The CMC Invest website currently exists to explain more about its product and to give general information about investing, how to open an account, and the fees it charges.
+The app is where all the action happens — you cannot trade through the website.
+Investors who prefer to trade through a web app may find Interactive Brokers or IG more suited to their purposes.

 Feature CMC Invest logoCMC Invest